naiyerasif/site/content/blog/2018-08-05-communication-within-a-docker-network.md

 }
 ```

-Build the app by executing `ng build --prod`.
+Build the application by executing `ng build --prod`.
 The build will be dumped in `dist/ng-greeter` directory.

 ## Configure Nginx